MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 > - For the **Enable Dynamics 365 apps** option, select **Yes**.
 > - For the **Automatically deploy these apps** option, select **All enterprise applications**.
 If you select **Customer Service Pro** or **Sales Pro**, the Remote Assist model-driven app will **NOT** be installed.

-## Install Dynamics 365 Remote Assist model-driven app
+## Install the Dynamics 365 Remote Assist model-driven app

 You can install the Dynamics 365 Remote Assist app in two ways: